The complexity of entanglement embezzlement: Discussion and future developments

 \section{Discussion and future developments}

-In this work, we have studied lower bounds for the complexity of entanglement embezzlement.
-We considered several physical models of circuit cost and showed that, for all of them, the complexity of embezzlement grows with either the precision or the amount of embezzled entanglement.
-In the limit of perfect precision or infinite embezzled entanglement, the complexity is infinite.
-Therefore, we argue that the counterintuitive protocol of embezzlement is physically constrained by the complexity of the circuit realizing it.
+In this work, we studied lower bounds on the circuit complexity of entanglement embezzlement.
+We derived a general bound that grows at least polynomially with the embezzlement precision or the amount of embezzled entanglement, and diverges in the limit of perfect precision or infinite entanglement.
+As the general bound is independent of the catalyst's details, any protocol saturating it is the most efficient one.
+Thus, we argued that the counterintuitive protocol of embezzlement is physically constrained by circuit complexity.

 Circuit complexity in quantum field theories remains under active research and is not yet sufficiently developed to be computed for most unitary operations in the theory.
-Our results, however, apply to catalyst systems that can be viewed as regularized quantum fields and are independent of the regularization cutoff.
-In this way, we provide a well-defined model of circuit complexity for quantum fields and show its divergence for perfect embezzling protocols.
+Our results, however, apply equally to catalyst systems that can be viewed as regularized quantum fields and are independent of the regularization cutoff.
+In this way, we have provided a well-defined model of circuit complexity for quantum fields and demonstrated its divergence for perfect embezzling protocols.
+As a concrete example, we studied the protocol using a $1d$ critical system and showed that the complexity grows superpolynomially (at least an exponential tempered by a polynomial factor) with both precision and the amount of embezzled entanglement.

-One development we leave for the future is giving a bound for the embezzling complexity for Gaussian unitaries.
-It could be that perfect entanglement embezzling from a free relativistic quantum field can be done with Gaussian unitaries alone.
-We plan to show with similar methods a divergent lower bound on complexity, without the need to explicitly find the unitary performing the embezzling protocol.
+One development we leave for the future is to bound the embezzling complexity for Gaussian unitaries.
+It is possible that perfect entanglement embezzling from a free relativistic quantum field can be achieved with Gaussian operations alone.
+Using similar techniques, we plan to show a divergent lower bound on this complexity without constructing the explicit unitary protocol.

 As the diverging complexity of perfect embezzlement agrees with physical intuition, it is interesting to ask a converse question.
 Suppose that any physical complexity measure must diverge in the limit of perfect entangling embezzling.
-What constraints does this impose on the possible complexity measures and unitary cost functionals, and how do they scale with the system's dimension?
-Specifically for Nielsen complexity, what types of norms are physical in that sense?
+What constraints does this impose on the possible complexity models, and how do they scale with the system's dimension?
+Specifically for Nielsen complexity, what types of norms are physical in this sense?